 This class integrates movement from ballet, jazz, tap and contemporary dance techniques to stretch and strengthen the body, improve posture and balance, engage the mind and stimulate creative movement strategies.
 Thinking like a dancer is powerful in helping participants regain physical confidence in their own bodies.

-Participants enjoyed a viewing of the “Capturing Grace” film and then were invited to participate in a dance class to discover how music and creative movement is powerful in regaining physical confidence in their bodies.
+Participants enjoyed a viewing of “Capturing Grace” film and were invited to participate in a dance class to discover how music and creative movement is powerful in regaining physical confidence in their bodies.
 Thank you to our special guests: Parkinson Canada-Durham Region Chapter Choir & Sarah Robichaud, Founder of Dancing with Parkinson’s Canada.
 Click here for a Sneak-Peek